Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: No-mass-inflation scenario and extensions No-mass-inflation scenario and H1 extensions

-Now, notice that $|r - r_{-}|$ and $|Q-Q_+|$ are small in $E$, provided that $U$ is sufficiently small, due to the results of proposition \ref{prop:lateblueshift} and to corollary \ref{coroll: cauchyhor}.
-Moreover, the reasoning at the beginning of the current proof shows that $|\varpi - \varpi_+|$ is small as well in $E$.
-Therefore, by \eqref{def_surfacegrav}, there exists $\varepsilon_U > 0$, depending on $U$, such that
+Now, let $(u, v) \in E$.
+Notice that $|r - r_{-}|$ and $|Q-Q_+|$ are small in $E$, provided that $U$ is sufficiently small, due to the results of proposition \ref{prop:lateblueshift} and to corollary \ref{coroll: cauchyhor}.
+Moreover, the reasoning at the beginning of the current proof shows that $|\varpi - \varpi_+|$ is small in $E$, too.
+Therefore, by \eqref{def_surfacegrav}: